 - Hemp should be organically grown.

-Pure Relief’s CBD products focus on natural relief to life’s problems, via organically grown hemp plants, which are expertly treated to extract the highest quality CBD oil.
+Pure Relief’s Hemp products focus on natural relief to life’s problems, via organically grown hemp plants, which are expertly treated to extract the highest quality Hemp oil.
 Every product Pure Relief sells must endure third-party lab testing to ensure it meets and exceeds the current high standards for quality and complies with all the industry regulations.

-When using CBD, weight loss is possible.
-CBD oil and weight loss are linked because of the effect cannabinoids like CBD have on the body’s endocannabinoid system.
-CBD could be a useful tool in the battle against obesity.
+When using Hemp, weight loss is possible.
+Hemp oil and weight loss are linked because of the effect cannabinoids like Hemp have on the body’s endocannabinoid system.
+Hemp could be a useful tool in the battle against obesity.